Buenaventura Durruti: Zaragoza uprising and general strike

 Following the right-wing victory in the election, on 23 November 1933, Durruti moved to Zaragoza and began planning the insurrection.
+He believed that large rates of abstention justified the rejection of the election results.
 When local Aragonese militants expressed doubt about their region leading the insurrection, he pointed out that political repression had left Andalusia and Catalonia unable to initiate any insurrection, while the workers' movement in Aragon was still strong; he ultimately convinced them to be the ones to lead it.
 The insurrection broke out on 8 December 1933.
-A general strike broke out in Zaragoza, where revolutionaries took over parts of the city for a number of days.
+A general strike was declared in Zaragoza, where revolutionaries took over parts of the city for a number of days.
 After a week, the insurrection was suppressed, the government declared a state of emergency in Zaragoza and Durruti was arrested.
+The UGT and treintistas were quick to condemn Durruti's abortive uprising as "counterrevolutionary", as they believed it had only served to strengthen the new right-wing government and the rise of the Falange.

 He was tortured by police and narrowly saved from being executed under the ley de fugas.
 In prison, he attempted to secure the release of as many detainees as possible.
 He suggested that they make the state's dossier about the insurrection disappear, which would force police to get new statements from prisoners and thus allow for the modification of numerous forced confessions.
 A group of young anarchists then broke into the Zaragoza Commerce Court and stole the dossier from the judges at gunpoint.
 With the dossier secured, Durruti and the other members of the NRC confessed to sole responsibility for the insurrection, while many prisoners that had given forced confessions were released.
 In February 1934, the government transferred Durruti to a prison in the province of Burgos.
 He was kept in solitary confinement and under constant surveillance, preventing him from communicating with other prisoners.
 From his cell, he was nevertheless able to publicise his thoughts on a proposed united front between the CNT and UGT.
 He called for the alliance to exclude political parties and constitute itself from the bottom-up, based on a federation of workers' councils, which could establish workers' control over the Spanish economy.